 World Day of Prayer (WDP) is traditionally observed on the first Friday of March, though communities can choose other dates.
-It will be observed this year on March 3, 2023.

-Countries are encouraged to come together in spirit, uniting on a common day to pray for relevant issues affecting women and children.
+Countries are encouraged to come together in spirit, uniting on a common day, to pray for relevant issues affecting women and children.
 Through preparation and participation in the worship service, we can learn how our sisters of other countries, languages and cultures understand the Biblical passages in their context.
 We can hear their concerns and needs and can join in solidarity with them as we pray with and for them.
 In this way, it is possible to enrich our Christian faith as it grows deeper and broader in an international, ecumenical expression.

 Many World Day of Prayer services have gone online over the past few years.
 Most of their materials are now distributed electronically through the Women’s Inter-Church Council of Canada website.